shamikh-mill/blog/index.md

 ---

 I'm Shamikh Hossain, a computer science and economics undergrad at Duke University.
-My interests are in data science, economic development, cryptocurrency, and machine-learning, and this site serves to be an online homebase for my adventures in these fields, and as a repository for my notes, thoughts, projects, etc.
+My research interests are in data science, economic development, cryptocurrency, and machine-learning, and this site serves to be an online homebase for my adventures in these fields, and as a repository for my notes, thoughts, projects, etc.